 “Do not correct a scoffer, lest he hate you; rebuke a wise man, and he will love you.”
 (Proverbs 9:8)

 This verse refers to the scoffer as the unbeliever and the wise man as the believer.
 We, believers, should be wiser and more understanding of the spiritual times we live in and know if we are going through a time of godly correction.
 This should help us accept the correction and be humble.
 All this gets us closer to the Father and the image He wants to create in us.
-Still, there might be difficulty sometimes for a believer to comprehend the correction he receives.
+Still, there might be difficulty sometimes for a believer in comprehending the correction he receives.

-We need to know as well that there might be cases when bad things happen to us that do not have to do with a straight correction we receive from God.
+We also need to know that there might be cases when bad things happen to us that do not have to do with a straight correction we receive from God.
 Those situations can still work for something good, but it is unknown why they happen.
 It might be just because we live in a corrupt and fallen world.
 Still, God, in His good will, uses them to purify the life of the believer and to strengthen his faith.
 When I talk of the Lord’s correction, I mostly refer to the deliberate sins we commit and the consequences that follow.

 How does God correct us, and how is His judgment manifested?